robert-hoekstra/css-to-the-rescue-1920/README.md

 ## The contexts I added to the project

-You have to add two extra contexts to your site
+You have to add one extra contexts to your site

 - [x] print-stylesheet
-- [ ] prefers-reduced-motion
-- [x] dark-mode
-- [x] input type

 ## Two restrictions I picked
 ![rules](https://github.com/robert-hoekstra/css-to-the-rescue-1920/blob/master/images/rules.jpg?raw=true)